#1 on the Charts at CKCU Radio!

 - Jim Mountain, CKCU Listener

 The Streets of Montreal - This song is a travelogue tribute to Leonard Cohen, following him through the streets of Montreal; his haunts, his songs, his history.
-The music was written by Silvio Modolo, lyrics by myself.

 For more videos, check out my YouTube Channel.